North Carolina vs. Northern Iowa College Basketball Predictions & Picks - November 22

 North Carolina Performance Insights

-- On the boards, the Tar Heels were seventh-best in the nation in rebounds (36.6 per game) last year.
-They were 192nd in rebounds allowed (31.5 per game).
+- Last season, the Tar Heels were seventh-best in college basketball in rebounds (36.6 per game) and 192nd in rebounds conceded (31.5).

-- North Carolina was 274th in college basketball in assists (11.9 per game) last season.
+- At 11.9 assists per game last season, North Carolina was 274th in the nation.

+- At 7.1 made 3-pointers per game and shooting 31.2% from beyond the arc last year, the Tar Heels were 210th and 328th in college basketball, respectively, in those categories.

 Northern Iowa Performance Insights

-- Northern Iowa was 210th in the country last year with 70.1 points per game.
-At the other end of the court, it ranked 169th with 69.9 points allowed per game.

-- The Panthers ranked 298th in the nation with 29.6 boards per game.
-Meanwhile, they ranked 106th with 30.1 rebounds allowed per game.

-- Northern Iowa ranked 300th in the country with 11.6 dimes per contest.
+- Northern Iowa ranked 300th in the nation with 11.6 dimes per contest.

-- With 7.4 treys per game, the Panthers were 182nd in the nation.
-They sported a 34% shooting percentage from downtown, which ranked 183rd in college basketball.

-- Northern Iowa ranked in the bottom 25 in the country in treys allowed per game with 9.3 (seventh-worst), and it ranked 282nd in college basketball with a 35.4% three-point percentage allowed to opponents.
+- Northern Iowa allowed 9.3 threes per game (seventh-worst in college basketball), and it allowed a 35.4% three-point percentage (282nd-ranked) to opposing teams.

+- Northern Iowa attempted 34 two-pointers per game last season, which accounted for 60.9% of the shots it attempted (and 70.6% of the team's baskets).
+Meanwhile, it attempted 21.8 three-pointers per contest, which were 39.1% of its shots (and 29.4% of the team's buckets).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.